eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 #### Ansible Playbook

-1. Edit `DetectionLab/ESXi/ansible/inventory.yml` and replace the IP Addresses with the respective IP Addresses of your corresponding ESXi VMs.
+1. Edit `DetectionLab/ESXi/ansible/inventory.yml` and replace the IP Addresses with the respective IP Addresses of the corresponding ESXi VMs.
 The file should be similar to the following.

    ![inventory.yml](img/DetectionLab/inventory.yml.png)